 When the target database for failover is under Oracle Clusterware control, the global service manager failover request to start a service on this database may lead to a Oracle Clusterware "pull up" event that starts another instance.
 This will occur when at least one instance is registered with the global service manager listener, allowing the global service manager to note that the database is running, and is therefore a valid target for failover, but that the service is not already running on the database.
-This can occur when the registered instance is not a primary or valid instance for the service, either because it is an available instance on an administrator-managed Oracle RAC database that is not in the same server pool as the service.
+This can occur when the registered instance is not a primary or valid instance for the service, either because it is an available instance on an administrator-managed Oracle RAC database, or because it is an instance of a policy-managed Oracle RAC database that is not in the same server pool as the service.

-1.7 Global Service Manager Process Suite Architecture
+Global Service Manager Process Suite Architecture